Peliha-ip/The-Cold-Above/README.md

 - Goo
 - Bucket of Alien Fish
 - Shark Tooth
+- Stellarwood Charango (if Shellfish Reigns is installed)
+- Xenoowood Charango (if Shellfish Reigns is installed)
+- Phlox Charango (if Shellfish Reigns is installed)
+- Crocus Charango (if Shellfish Reigns is installed)
 - Penguin Spawn Egg
 - Iceloger Spawn Egg
 - Leopard Seal Spawn Egg